pydata/pydata-sphinx-theme/docs/user_guide/index.rst

 First, take a look at the diagram to understand what the major sections are called.
 This theme inherits its structure and section terminology from the `Sphinx Basic NG theme <https://sphinx-basic-ng.readthedocs.io/en/latest/>`__.

+% The directives below generate a grid-like layout that mimics the structure of this theme.
+% It uses Sphinx Design grids: https://sphinx-design.readthedocs.io/en/latest/grids.html

 .. raw:: html

     <style>